 Why did he have to fight so hard to be wrong?
 Why was it easier to try to diminish me rather than apologize?

-Let me begin with the very easiest question and annoyance: Why can’t men tell the difference between a child and an adult?
-It’s a no-brainer: There are two categories of people – child people and adult people.
+Let me begin with the very easiest question and annoyance: Why do some men still not know the difference between a child and an adult?
+It’s a no-brainer: There are two categories of people: child people and adult people.
 Children are boys and girls.
 Adults are men and women.
 Simple.
 It’s a respect thing.
-I suspect most men over 25 wouldn’t be happy constantly, daily, referred to as boys/children.
+I suspect most men over 25 wouldn’t be happy constantly, daily, being referred to as boys.

 WHAT’S IN A WORD?

-Just curious: if you refer to a grown female adult as a ‘girl’, what do you call an eleven year old female child?
-A 7 year old?
-Um… girl… girl, girl?
 Do we women really have to fight for the right to be referred to as adults?
 It’s not a small thing: it sets the tone of the underlying thinking.
 And yet it has persisted for eons.
 In line for a movie once in 1980, I heard one man tell another: “When a woman hears the word ‘girl’ she doesn’t hear the rest of the sentence.’
-Almost 40 years ago, yet the problem remains.
+42 years ago, yet the problem remains.
 And as a woman facing so many other slights, when you refer to me as a child, my rights, my intelligence, my sexuality, my power is diminished.